-O QueueDirectory=/var/spool/mqueue/q
+0 QueueDirectory=/var/spool/mqueue/q

 The option value, /var/spool/mqueue/q, uses all of the directories (or symbolic links to directories) that begin with "q" as queue directories.
 Do not change the queue directory structure while sendmail is running.
-Queue runs create a separate process for running each queue unless the verbose flag (-v) is used on a non-daemon queue run.
+Queue runs create a separate process for running each queue unless the verbose flag (-v) is used on a nondaemon queue run.
 The new items are randomly assigned to a queue.

 - The new queue file-naming system uses file names that are guaranteed to be unique for 60 years.
-This system allows queue IDs to be assigned without complex file-system locking and simplifies the movement of queued items between queues. - In version 8.12 of sendmail, only root can run the mail queue.
+This system allows queue IDs to be assigned without complex file-system locking and simplifies the movement of queued items between queues. - Starting with version 8.12, only root can run the mail queue.
 For further details, refer to the changes that are described in the mailq(1) man page.
-For new task information, refer to "Administering the Queue Directories (Task Map)" on page 366. - To accommodate envelope splitting, queue file names are now 15-characters long, rather than 14-characters long.
+For new task information, refer to "Administering the Queue Directories (Task Map)" on page 333. - To accommodate envelope splitting, queue file names are now 15-characters long, rather than 14-characters long.
 File systems with a 14-character name limit are no longer supported.

-For task information, refer to "Administering the Queue Directories (Task Map)" on page 366.
+For task information, refer to "Administering the Queue Directories (Task Map)" on page 333.

-Changes for LDAP in sendmail
+Changes for LDAP From Version 8.12 of sendmail